neurdb/neurbench/README.md

 ### Learned Index

-Please check the notebooks and scripts in `benchmarks/lidx` for the procedure.
+Please check the documentation [here](./benchmarks/lidx/README.md).

 The main code for the benchmarks is in `benchmarks/lidx` and `neuralbench/index`.